 plug-ins in the user's home directory, or rather the user's "data home"

 directory according to the xdg base dir specification.
 Usually this will be

 the user's home directory by default, though this search path may change if

 plug-ins installed system-wide.
 On this system, they are stored in

 GStreamer will scan these paths for GStreamer plug-ins.
 These plug-ins will be loaded after the plug-ins in the GST_PLUGIN_PATH variable below.
 The paths are scanned in the given order.
 This allows a user to override system-installed plug-ins with his own versions.
+The GST_PLUGIN_SYSTEM_PATH_1_0 variant is useful if both the old GStreamer 0.10 version and the new GStreamer 1.0 version need to be pointed to new plugin paths.
+The latter will use the _1_0 variant over the non-versioned one if it is set.
 Setting this variable to an empty string will cause GStreamer not to scan any system paths at all for plug-ins.
 This can be useful if you're running uninstalled (for development purposes) or while running testsuites.

 This environment variable can be set to a colon-separated list of paths.